nkukit/howtopaper/README.md

 # Some rules to follow when writing a paper
-with Niklas

 Welcome!
-It seems you are writing a paper.
+It seems you are writing a paper with my supervision.
 Congratulations!
+(Although, we will see if you think it was worth congratulating you on that decision at the end).

 However, be sure to follow the following rules as it makes my life a whole lot easier!